ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

 * **Prototyping:**
 * **Requirement Workshops:**
 * **Delphi Techniques:** This is very famous technique of requirement elicitation.
 This techniques involves structured interaction among a group of experts on the requirements.
 The identity of the participating experts are kept confidential to avoid influent on the process.
 There can be round of inputs from the experts till the process is finalized.
 The facilitator will have multi round **one to one interview** with each expert on the questionnaires and collect their opinions and answers.

+#### Brainstorming Techniques

+* An informal debate is held among the various stakeholders and all their inputs are recorded for further requirement analysis.
+* **Advantages**
+  * Helps to generate new ideas
+  * Helps to encourage involvement of participants
+* **Consideration for Brainstorming techniques**
+  * Brainstorming is useful early in the requirements elicitation process.
+  * Brainstorming can help to generate wide variety of views of the problem and solution.